How to Write Website Copy That SELLS: Guide for Founders

 What Exactly Is a Website Copy Review? (& Do You Need One?)

 A website copy review MIGHT be the best investment for your business... or it might not!
-Here's what's included & when it makes sense to consider it.
+Here's what's included & when you should consider it.

 So, you’ve heard about website copy reviews, but… what do they actually include?
 And, most importantly, are they the right investment for your business right now?